michaelmov/michaelmov.github.io/_projects/01-digital-transformation-edu.md

 ---

 ##### Description
-As part of Microsoft's Global Engagement Program campaign, our team at Indigo Slate created a series of e-books to showcase how Microsoft's products and services transform classrooms accross the country.
-In addition to the e-books, the team at Microsoft wanted an interactive website that would be a mini version of the e-books.
+As part of Microsoft's Global Engagement Program campaign, our team at Indigo Slate created a series of e-books to showcase how Microsoft's products and services transform classrooms across the country.
+In addition to the e-books, the team at Microsoft wanted an interactive website that would serve a mini version of the e-books.

 ![Digital Transformation in Education](assets/../../assets/images/gep-edu-1.jpg "Digital Transformation in Education")